AndrePatchy/AndrePatchy/README.md

 - 🤝 I have a bachelor in `History` and a master's in `Administration`, both from the University of Coimbra, Coimbra, Portugal.
 - 🪂 I have 2+ years of work experience in project management as a `science and technology manager`!
 - 🛠️ I like to find hidden patterns in data and transform them into valuable insights!
-- ⚡ Fun fact: When I am AFK, I love going to the ocean, walking and eating!!
+- ⚡ Fun fact: I played volleyball for 10+ years.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/andrepsoliveira/).

 # Skills